The Bankrate promise

 Today, mortgage rate spreads are “abnormally high,” says Lawrence Yun, chief economist of the National Association of Realtors.

-In fact, current spreads match or exceed those historically seen only in times of intense crises, such as the global financial crash of 2009 and the early days of the COVID pandemic.
+In fact, current spreads match or exceed those historically seen only in times of intense crises, such as the global financial crash of 2009 and in the beginning of the pandemic.

 In past episodes of wide spreads, the reason has been obvious.
 In late 2008 and early 2009, the housing bubble had just burst, blue-chip Wall Street firms were going bust and the global economy was teetering.
 In the spring of 2020, the world was going into lockdown.